MicrosoftDocs/VBA-Docs/api/Access.References.AddFromGuid.md

 The **[GUID](Access.Reference.Guid.md)** property returns the GUID for a specified **Reference** object.
 If you stored the value of the **GUID** property, you can use it to re-create a reference that's been broken.

+If you add a GUID reference using 0 for both the major and minor version parameters, it will resolve to the latest installed version of an object library.

 ## Example